 The minimum recommended graphics card for a HP Reverb G2 is the Nvidia GTX 1080 or its AMD equivalent.
 This is the official recommendation along with an i7 processor and 16 GB of RAM.

 However, the truth is that it really depends on the game.
-On a game that is not very graphics intensive like Beat Saber, I have zero issues with my 1070.
-But on a demanding game like DCS, even my 2080Ti starts sweating like a pig.
+On a game that is not very graphics intensive like Beat Saber, I have zero issues with my test 1070.
+But on a demanding game like DCS, even a 3090 starts sweating like a pig.

 If you are in the market for a graphics card for this headset, here are the best ones: